-The radiative Vlasov-Maxwell equations (RVM) are the same equations, except that the particles are forced by a total force where F_R is the radiation reaction force.
-The main result of this paper is
+The Radiative Vlasov-Maxwell (RVM) equations are the same equations, except that the particles are moved by a total force where F_R is the radiation reaction force.
+The RVM equations are not a small perturbation of the classical Vlasov-Maxwell equations.
+The main result of this paper is: